 The Results

-107% increase in body wash sales.
+107% increase in body wash sales in the months following launch.
 2,700% increase in Twitter following in 24 hours.
-30M views in first week.
-Old Spice became the #1 male body wash brand within 6 months.
-Named Ad of the Decade by multiple outlets.
+30M views in the first week.
+Old Spice became the #1 male body wash brand within six months — from nowhere.
+Named Ad of the Decade by multiple industry bodies.

 Steal This Idea